Bambusa - Bamboo: Planting and Growing

 Contents

-- … but they can be grown in pots and brought indoors during frost
+• … but they can be grown in pots and brought indoors during frosty winters

 When delving into botany, particularly bamboos, the genus Bambusa inevitably sparks dreams.
-One finds themselves imagining bamboo forests and traditional structures of Southeast Asia… Indeed, bambusas are bamboos native to tropical or subtropical Asia, holding significant cultural importance in these regions.
+One can’t help but imagine bamboo forests and traditional constructions in Southeast Asia… Indeed, Bambusas are bamboos native to tropical or subtropical Asia, holding significant cultural importance in these regions.
 The giant culms, the bamboo stems, are used to craft buildings, scaffolding, fences, and even pipes.

 Bambusas are used in Asia to build sturdy scaffolding

-Not very hardy, bambusas thrive in warm and humid climates.
-So, planting them outdoors north of the Loire is out of the question.
-However, since they develop short rootstocks, they are not running.
-Consequently, not only are they non-invasive in the ground, but they can also be grown in pots and moved to frost-free shelter in winter in harsh climates.
+Not very hardy, Bambusas thrive in warm and humid climates.
+So, planting them in the ground north of the Loire is out of the question.
+However, since these bamboos develop short rootstocks, they are not running.
+Consequently, not only are they non-invasive in the ground, but they can also be grown in pots, which can be moved to a frost-free location in winter in harsh climates.

-Although most Bambusas are giants, sending their culms soaring several metres high (sometimes over 20 m), there are species and cultivars with much more modest dimensions, such as Bambusa glaucescens Multiplex.
-Bambusas are relatively easy-going bamboos, preferring a warm and humid climate, rich, moist, well-drained soil, and partial shade or non-scorching sun.
+Even though most Bambusas are giants, sending their culms soaring several metres high (sometimes over 20 m), there are species and cultivars with much more modest dimensions, such as Bambusa glaucescens Multiplex.
+Bambusas are relatively easy-going bamboos; they appreciate a warm and humid climate, rich, moist, well-drained soil, and a spot in partial shade or non-scorching sun.

 Bambusa vulgaris: lush and exotic!